cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-core.md

 ▸  **load**(**query**: [Query](#types-query) | [Query](#types-query)[], **options?**: [LoadMethodOptions](#types-load-method-options), **callback?**: [LoadMethodCallback](#types-load-method-callback)‹[ResultSet](#result-set)›): *void*

 Fetch data for the passed `query`.
+It also accepts an array of queries, and in such case it will be treated as a [Data Blending](/data-blending) query.

 ```js
 import cubejs from '@cubejs-client/core';